Rob Kirkpatrick: Career

 Kirkpatrick has worked as a commissioning editor in the book publishing industry.
 While acquiring titles for Thomas Dunne Books, Kirkpatrick edited The Peasant Prince, Alex Storozynski's biography of Tadeusz Kościuszko, published in 2009.
 He also edited Nathaniel Frank's Unfriendly Fire.
 Janet R. Maslin of The New York Times praised the book as, "A sharp, vigorously framed analysis argued so discerningly, so substantively and so well."

 In 2012, Kirkpatrick edited and published The Wrecking Crew: The Inside Story of Rock and Roll's Best-Kept Secret by Kent Hartman, which won both the Oregon Book Award for General Nonfiction and the Audie Award for History.
 Maslin praised the book, writing "It makes good music sound better."

 In 2013, he published Bill Rodgers' memoir Marathon Man: My 26.2-Mile Journey from Unknown Grad Student to the Top of the Running World.
 2014 Boston Marathon winner Meb Keflezighi credited Bill Rodgers' book with helping him plan his strategy for the race.

 In 2014, Kirkpatrick published Charles Falco's memoir Vagos, Mongols, and Outlaws, which would serve as the basis for the TV series Gangland Undercover.
 Kirkpatrick also published the memoir from musician Viv Albertine, Clothes, Clothes, Clothes.
 Music, Music, Music.
 Boys, Boys, Boys.
-Rolling Stone ranked it as one of the 10 Best Music Books of 2014, and Rough Trade (shops) named it the #1 Book of the Year.
+Rolling Stone ranked it as one of the 10 Best Music Books of 2014, and Rough Trade named it the #1 Book of the Year.
 In 2019, the New York Times named Albertine's book one of "The 50 Best Memoirs of the Past 50 Years."

 In 2015, it was announced Kirkpatrick had moved to an imprint of HarperCollins.
 He was the editor for 50 Years, 50 Moments, co-written by Jerry Rice and Randy O. Marshall.

 In 2015, Kirkpatrick joined The Stuart Agency as a literary agent.
 In his first few deals as an agent, he has represented authors Bob Tewksbury, Chael Sonnen, Steven Novella from The Skeptics' Guide to the Universe, and Olivia Hussey.

 In 2018, Kirkpatrick formed his own agency, Kirkpatrick Literary.
-In April 2019, Kirkpatrick brokered his first deal with his new agency in selling the rights to David Wright's forthcoming memoir, to be co-authored by Anthony DiComo, to Dutton (imprint), an imprint of Penguin Random House.
+In April 2019, Kirkpatrick brokered his first deal with his new agency in selling the rights to David Wright's forthcoming memoir, to be co-authored by Anthony DiComo, to Dutton, an imprint of Penguin Random House.
 The industry web site Publishers Marketplace named the sale its "Deal of the Day."